 Johnson’s Democrats had already suffered electoral defeats in the 1966 midterm elections as a result of growing frustration with the war, despite landslide victories in 1964.
 (LBJ had won the presidency that year with 61.1 percent of the popular vote, the highest percentage in modern history.)
 Now Democratic hawks and Johnson’s allies were even more unpopular.
 After Eugene McCarthy, an antiwar candidate not regarded as a serious contender, won a surprising margin of votes in the New Hampshire primary in March, Robert Kennedy entered the race instead of supporting Johnson, splitting the antiwar vote in two.
 Soon after this symbolic defeat, Johnson withdrew from the election.
 His vice president, Hubert Humphrey, eventually declared his candidacy as the lone hawkish establishment candidate.

 Less than a week after LBJ dropped out, Martin Luther King, Jr. was murdered in Memphis, setting off deadly riots in cities across the country.
 In Chicago, Mayor Richard J. Daley sent police, National Guard, and Army troops to quell the unrest, issuing an order to “shoot to kill” arsonists.
-Eleven people died.
+At least nine people died.